Sagar-Shetty21/lol.js/README.md

 # lol.js

-## The only API you’ll ever need.
+## The only Package you’ll ever need.
 Just returns 😂.
 That’s it.

 ## 🚀 The Problem